bikeshaving/crank/README.md

 # Crank.js
-Write JSX-driven components with functions, promises and generators.
+The most “Just JavaScript” framework.

+Crank.js is a component framework for JavaScript which allows you to write components with functions, promises and generators.
+The API is designed to be simple and explicit.
+By relying on the built-in control flow operators of JavaScript, and by making the process of rendering explicit rather than reactive, Crank.js helps developers build on top of the latest low-level DOM abstractions, integrate cleanly with existing JavaScript libraries, and diagnose runtime errors quickly.

+And because its component API is built on top the four current function syntaxes provided by the ECMAScript standard (`function () {}`, `async function () {}`, `function *` and `async function *() {}`), features of modern-day JavaScript, widely available in all contemporary browsers.

 Documentation is available at [crank.js.org](https://crank.js.org).
-Crank.js is in a beta phase, and some APIs may change.
 To read more about the motivations for this library, you can read the [introductory blog post](https://crank.js.org/blog/introducing-crank).

-## Features
-### Declarative
-Crank uses the same JSX syntax and diffing algorithm popularized by React, allowing you to write HTML-like code directly in JavaScript.

-### Just Functions
-All components in Crank are just functions or generator functions.
-No classes, hooks, proxies or template languages are needed.

-### Promise-friendly
-Crank provides first-class support for promises.
-You can define components as async functions and race renderings to display fallback UIs.

-### Lightweight
-Crank has no dependencies, and its core is a single file.
-It currently measures at [5KB minified and gzipped](https://bundlephobia.com/result?p=@b9g/crank).

-### Performant
-[According to benchmarks](https://github.com/krausest/js-framework-benchmark), Crank beats React in terms of speed and memory usage, and is currently comparable to Preact or Vue.

-### Extensible
-The core renderer can be extended to target alternative environments such as WebGL libraries, terminals, smartphones or smart TVs.

-## Installation
-Crank is available on [NPM](https://npmjs.org/@b9g/crank) in the ESModule and CommonJS formats.
+It is published on NPM under the @b9g (b[ikeshavin]g) npm organization.
+It is also available at.

 ```shell
 $ npm install @b9g/crank